rjust/defects4j/framework/test/README.md

    Defects4J](https://github.com/rjust/defects4j/blob/master/README.md#steps-to-set-up-defects4j)
    in the top-level README.

-2. By default, the system uses the version of Randoop at "path2defects4j"/framework/lib/test_generation/generation/randooop-current.jar.
+2. Optionally, use a different version of Randoop.

-   Optionally, indicate where to find the version of Randoop you wish to test.
+   By default, the system uses the version of Randoop at "path2defects4j"/framework/lib/test_generation/generation/randooop-current.jar.

-    - `export TESTGEN_LIB_DIR="path2directory-containing-randoop-current.jar"`
+    * You can indicate a different directory that contains Randoop (note that the `.jar` files must be suffixed `-current.jar`):
-   Note that the `.jar` files must be suffixed `-current.jar`.
+      ```export TESTGEN_LIB_DIR="path2directory-containing-randoop-current.jar"```

-   The following commands copy and rename `.jar` files from a local version of Randoop:
+    * You can copy and rename `.jar` files from a local version of Randoop:
       ```
       (cd MY_RANDOOP && ./gradlew assemble)
       (cd $D4J_HOME/framework/lib/test_generation/generation && MY_RANDOOP/scripts/replace-randoop-jars.sh "-current")
     ```

 3. Run the test generation and coverage analysis: